 In terms of the sailing, it was smooth the whole way.

-How do you get from the Baja Ferry to La Paz?
+How do you get from the Baja ferry port to La Paz?

 It’s around 20 minutes by taxi from the Baja ferry terminal in La Paz to the centre of La Paz.
 This should cost around $8 USD (taxis are more expensive on the peninsula than they are in Los Mochis).
 I managed to take the bus – there were several waiting when I got off the ferry and it dropped me at the main bus terminal in La Paz which is right on the main ‘strip’ (malecón).
 I’m afraid, due to the early morning and lack of sleep, I didn’t pay attention to the bus number.
 Instead, I had my accommodation address written down, showed it to one of the ferry stewards and he pointed me to the right bus.
 It’s a method I rely on a lot, that works 9 times out of 10.